 Acknowledgement of Country

-Aboriginal and Torres Strait Islanders are also over-represented in NSW renter households.
-The TU acknowledges the present and historical disadvantage faced by Aboriginal Torres Strait Islander People and the role of government policies, past and present and racism throughout Australia in creating this disadvantage and the impact of this disadvantage on tenancy and housing issues.
+Aboriginal and Torres Strait Islander Peoples are also over-represented in NSW renter households.
+We acknowledge the present and historical disadvantage experienced by Aboriginal and Torres Strait Islander Peoples and the role of government policies, past and present and racism throughout Australia in creating this disadvantage and the impact of this disadvantage on tenancy and housing issues.

-The TU acknowledges that a lack of support for non-tenancy issues such as mental health issues, financial hardship, substance dependence, family violence and disabilities can often lead to an escalation of tenancy issues and result in tenants receiving termination notices and/or suffering other negative outcomes such as accruing large rent arrears.
+We acknowledge that a lack of support for non-tenancy issues such as intergenerational trauma, mental health issues, financial hardship, substance dependence, family violence, and disabilities can often lead to an escalation of tenancy issues and result in tenants receiving termination notices and/or suffering other negative outcomes such as accruing large rent arrears.